argilla-io/distilabel/docs/sections/community/contributor.md

 Finally, fill in the template carefully and follow the guidelines.
 Remember to link the original issue and enable the checkbox to allow maintainer edits so the branch can be updated for a merge.
 Then, click on `Create pull request`.

+For the PR body, ensure you give a description of what the PR contains, and add examples if possible (and if they apply to the contribution) to help with the review process.
+You can take a look at [#PR 974](https://github.com/argilla-io/distilabel/pull/974) or [#PR 983](https://github.com/argilla-io/distilabel/pull/983) for examples of typical PRs.

 ### Review your pull request